sharktrexer/Tooth-Brush-Timer/README.md

   `git clone https://github.com/sharktrexer/Tooth-Brush-Timer`

 ### Additional Features
-Toggle between light and dark mode for brushing in the morning or evening!
+- Toggle between light and dark mode for brushing in the morning or evening!
+- Can be used on mobile devices!

 # Attributions
 Site icon from [Flaticon](https://www.flaticon.com/free-icons/toothbrush)